What Prospective Clients Need to Know About Hiring FindLaw for Website Design, SEO, and Digital Marketing

 Juris Digital’s More Flexible Service Agreement

 At Juris Digital, we ask that our clients agree to a commitment of 12 months.
-Because we focus so heavily on generating new business for our clients through organic channels (like local SEO and content marketing), a 12-month term ensures that those efforts can fully bear fruit before the client makes a decision.
+Because we focus so heavily on generating new business for our clients through organic channels (like local SEO for lawyers and content marketing), a 12-month term ensures that those efforts can fully bear fruit before the client makes a decision.

 Furthermore, we treat our clients how we want to be treated.
 Though it is rarely the case that clients choose to cancel services before their 12-month term is up, if this is ever the case, we listen to the client in order to come to an agreement that is fair for both our company and theirs.

 Working with Your Top Competitors

 Another one of the most common complaints that we hear from FindLaw clients is that FindLaw will work with their top competitors.
 We recently earned the business of an employment law firm in Glendale, California, who was considering going with FindLaw.

 During the sales process, it took us all of 2 minutes to see that FindLaw was engaged with at least 5 of the Firm’s top local competitors.

 While we don’t believe that it’s impossible to achieve strong results for multiple competitors in the same local market and practice area, we do believe that our clients deserve to work with a marketing agency that is not simultaneously working with a dozen competing firms in their city.